tensorforce/tensorforce/docs/runner.rst

 Building your own runner
 ========================

-There are three mandatory tasks any runner implements: Getting the action from the agent, passing it to the environment, and passing the resulting observation to the agent.
+There are three mandatory tasks any runner implements: Obtaining an action from the agent, passing it to the environment, and passing the resulting observation to the agent.

 .. code:: python